brownplt/examplar/ASSIGNMENT_CREATION_README.md

    note their IDs, and set them (temporarily) to be publicly accessible via link

 2. Load the Examplar dummy assignment (https://pyret.cs.brown.edu/assignment/1QIZ_LpROVf4yzWTlfTIJcturEyIs71u_) and open the JavaScript console.
-Note: The following Steps 3, 4, and 5 are to be done in the JS console, not in the Pyret interaction window!
+Note: The following Steps 3-6 are to be done in the JS console, not in the Pyret interaction window!